 Corporation Pop researched and wrote the questions and answers, ensuring everything would translate well for an American audience.
 Then to add tension, the games were all set against the clock, and players could work as a team but were all marked individually.
 Finally, when it came to scoring, we added a dash of jeopardy by giving players the opportunity to gamble points.

-Working in such a unique game space, with limited access, meant rigorous planning.
+Challenge: working in a unique game space, with limited access

 At Corporation Pop, we have a well practised, streamlined development process.
 We consider the native environment of products when designing User Experience (UX) and test on-device as we’re developing.
 It might be a mobile app for on the go, VR for the classroom, or a website used by festival-goers.
 And of course we have a range of devices we call on, including iPads, Android phones, laptops and headsets.
 Whatever the case, we can usually do it from our desks.